aakashbansal/Neural-Artistic-Style-Transfer/README.md

 **ALPHA - 10 BETA1 - 1500 BETA2 - 1500**<br>
 <img src="images/multi-style outputs/burnt_gold and random colors a 10 b1 2200 b2 800.jpg" height="260" width="400">
 **ALPHA - 10 BETA1 - 2200 BETA2 - 800**<br>

+As is apparent from above two images when BETA1 is increased and BETA2 is decreased for the second image, style of first image increases considerably while the style of second image somewhat fades in.
 <hr>

 **ALPHA - 10 BETA1 - 1500 BETA2 - 15000**<br>